filiph/egamebook/dart/README.md

 IMAGE

-Every time you run `compile.sh`, the .graphml file is updated for you.
-It's also possible to run `update_to_graphml.sh` if you want to do just that.
+Every time you run `egamebook compile` (or every time `egamebook watch` detects a change), the .graphml file is updated for you.
+It's also possible to run `egamebook updategraph` if you want to do just that.
 (You may want to use the *Layout > Hierarchical* function in yEd after doing so for a nicer looking layout.
 Just click OK on the modal window.)

 IMAGE

 Add new nodes and groups, link between them, change their names.
-When you're happy with the new flow, save the file in yEd and run `update_from_graphml.sh`.
+When you're happy with the new flow, save the file in yEd and run `egamebook usegraph`.
 Your .egb file will be updated with the new pages and choices.

 -->

 ## egb file format

 The .egb (read: _egg_) file is the main source of your egamebook.

+The `egb` format is basically a [Markdown](http://daringfireball.net/projects/markdown/) file with an optional MultiMarkdown-style [metadata header](https://github.com/fletcher/MultiMarkdown/wiki/MultiMarkdown-Syntax-Guide#metadata), and some custom gamebook-specific syntax.

 A basic one can look like this:

     ---
     start